J-E-J-S/protocol-scraper/README.md

 ```
 3. The script will generate 3 text files.
 Find the one with the best written protocol and stylise as desired.
 	* If some information is missing, following the url at the bottom of the file to see if you can fill in the details

+Note: There is currently a codec error in translating some scientific symbols - see at bottom of generated file to fill these in.